The GynoCine ProjecT

-The primary outcome of the GYNOCINE PROJECT: WOMEN FILMMAKERS and CINEMAS directed by BARBARA ZECCHI, is to develop an open access online database that offers unique resources related to the production of women filmmakers around the world, throughout the times.
+The primary outcome of the GYNOCINE PROJECT: WOMEN FILMMAKERS, FEMINISM, AND FILM STUDIES directed by BARBARA ZECCHI, is to develop an open access online database that offers unique resources related to the production of women filmmakers around the world, throughout the times.
 It gives visibility to five generations of women filmmakers: the first generation of filmmakers who worked during the so called silent era, and who have left a significant trace through documents, photographs, film posters and reviews in film journals and in newspapers even if some -if not all of- their works have disappeared; the second generation of women whose movies are in general only available in Film Archives in VHS or in 35mm format; to the third generation, that started to work during the 1st wave feminist revolution and had to fight against a male dominated industry; the fourth generation —a larger group of women filmmakers who made critics talk about a women's boom behind the camera, despite all kind of challenges and discrimination; and, finally, the fifth generation: the production of contemporary film directors who are more numerous and who are achieving recognition, but who are still outnumbered by male filmmakers in all countries.

 The GynoCine Project offers the first comprehensive study of the history of women’s cinema from its origins to the present.
 By recovering a feminine presence behind the camera, this online database provides indispensable tools for rewriting the history of cinema, as well as the history of women.
 This project provides biographical information about these filmmakers and gives access to reviews of their films, journal and newspaper articles, to interviews and to a bibliography of scholarly works on the topic.